MaDesOcr/HBBrokenProjectSpring2/README.md

 <img alt="Static Badge" src="https://img.shields.io/badge/Swagger-8df14f">
 </div>

-For this project, I worked as a back-end developer for ChâTop, a company that rents out properties in tourist areas.
+For this project, I worked as a back-end developer for a company that rents out properties in tourist areas.
 The project took the form of a portal to connect prospective tenants and owners for seasonal rentals, initially on the Basque coast and later throughout France.
 There was already a fairly basic Angular application running on data mocked up using Mockoon.
 My job was to implement the backend.
 I had the Mockoon environment, a Postman collection to test the API and a database schema.